younglee-yl/younglee-yl.github.io/_pages/home.md

 <!-- ======-->
 I am currently a Postdoctoral Research Fellow at the School of Computing - National University of Singapore (NUS), working with Professors <a href="https://www.comp.nus.edu.sg/~leongty/" target="_blank">Leong Tze Yun</a> and <a href="https://www.comp.nus.edu.sg/~arnab/" target="_blank">Arnab Bhattacharyya</a>.
 My research interests include causal inference, causal discovery, and point processes.

-I did my PhD in Computer Science at NUS, where I worked on &ldquo;Causal Inference from Observational Data&rdquo;, under the guidance of Professor <a href="https://www.comp.nus.edu.sg/~leongty/" target="_blank">Leong Tze Yun</a>.
+I completed my PhD in Computer Science at NUS by doing research on &ldquo;Causal Inference from Observational Data&rdquo;, under the guidance of Professor <a href="https://www.comp.nus.edu.sg/~leongty/" target="_blank">Leong Tze Yun</a>.

 ## Preprints
 <!-- ======-->